raspberrypilearning/ML-image-detection-starter/en/step_2.md

 Here, you can see your model **Workflow**:
 ![The Workflow diagram.](images/workflow.JPG)

-First, you will add some classes on the left-hand side. **Classes** are the different sets of data that we give to the Teachable Machine.
+First, you will add some classes on the left-hand side. **Classes** are the different sets of data that we give to Teachable Machine.

-Once you have created your data sets as classes, you will train the Teachable Machine to recognise similarities and differences between your images in the class.
+Once you have created your data sets as classes, you will train Teachable Machine to recognise similarities and differences between your images in the class.

-Once it is trained, you will test and **export** your model so it can be used in Scratch!
+Once it is trained, you will test and **export** your model so that it can be used in Scratch!

 --- task ---
 Choose an object or picture to use as your subject.
 In this example, we will use a printed image of the Hotdog mascot, but you could also use a toy or other image.